 The expense of vetting and contracting an entrenched computer firm (with product/upsell margins and high internal operating costs to consider) can be daunting.
 If hired they never send the same person twice.
 You struggle with increasing complexity, instability, perhaps even data loss.
 Perhaps, to reduce expense, you begin the DYI dance, chasing technology rather than accomplishing core business.
 You will, or have, fall behind the omnipresent, increasingly complex disaster threat curve.

-Many VSB's (law offices, accounting firms, small medical offices, insurance agencies, real-estate offices, etc.) were dragged kicking and screaming into windows server/client environments.
+Many VSB's (law offices, accounting firms, small medical offices, insurance agencies, real-estate offices/agents, etc.) were dragged kicking and screaming into windows server/client environments.
 Back in the day there were few solutions appropriate to small business, so big business solutions were squeezed to accommodate VSB resource limitations, as a pig might be shoved through a keyhole (still a pig).
 These original solutions were never turnkey, although they many have been implicitly sold as such.

 Now these complex, rarely maintained software/hardware solutions are prone